 To determine where renters can get the most bang for their buck, WalletHub compared more than 180 rental markets based on 21 key measures of rental attractiveness and quality of life.
-Our data set ranges from the difference between rental rates and mortgage payments to historical price changes, the cost of living and job availability.
+Our data set ranges from the difference between rental rates and mortgage payments to rental affordability, the cost of living and job availability.

 Chip Lupo, WalletHub Analyst